Height/Weight: 5-foot-10 / 200-pounds

 High school: Chaminade high school (CA)

 The former four-star prospect rushed for 297 yards on 67 carries, finding the end zone five times.
-His season high of 107 yards against Florida Atlantic was a career high.
+He rushed for 107 yards against Florida Atlantic, a career high at the time.

 How he ended up in Lincoln:

 While UCLA made an offer midway through the season and a big push to get into his final two, Newby's feeling for the Huskers never faded.
 He committed to Nebraska in early January of his senior year.

 A four-star prospect on Scout.com, Newby was the nation’s No. 119 player in the country when he picked the Huskers.

 Besides Nebraska and UCLA, Newby had offers from Oregon, Washington, Minnesota, Arizona State, Oregon State, Colorado, California, Washington State and Wisconsin.

 "I feel like I had the strongest connection with the Nebraska staff," Newby said at the time of his commitment.